 - Directory Prefix: (Optional) Select whether to create a directory named <prefix><id> in the bucket or S3 path provided for this folder.
 The default prefix is "container".

 - If you check the Directory Prefix box (default), LabKey will automatically create a subdirectory in the configuration root (the bucket itself or the S3 path provided above) for each LabKey folder using this configuration.
+For example, a generated directory name would be "container16", where 16 is the id number of the LabKey folder.
+You can see the id number for a given folder/container by going to Folder > Management > Information, or by querying the core.Containers table through the UI or an API.
+You may also find the reporting in Admin Console > Files helpful, as it will let you navigate the container tree and see the S3 URLs including the containerX values.
 Note that using this option means that the subdirectory and its contents will be deleted if the LabKey folder is deleted.

 - If you do not check the box, all LabKey folders using this configuration will share the root location and LabKey will not delete the root contents when any folder is deleted.